 Welcome to The Colorado Springs (CO) Chapter of The Links, Incorporated.
 The Links, Incorporated founded in 1946 is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
 The membership consists of nearly 15,000 professional women of color in 288 chapters located in 42 states, the District of Columbia and the Commonwealth of the Bahamas.

 On May 2, 2015 thirty-two (32) dynamic women chartered The Colorado Springs (CO) Chapter.
-The State of Colorado has two (2) chapters, Denver celebrating sixty-five (65) years and Colorado Springs celebrating two (2) years.
+The State of Colorado has two (2) chapters, Denver will be celebrating sixty-seven (67) years and Colorado Springs will be celebrating four (4) years.

 Our chapter is proud to partner with Harrison School District Two and provide quality programs to the Colorado Springs community through our signature program “Pearls of Wisdom“ at Panorama Middle School.
 Our initiatives are aligned with the organizations five (5) facets which include Services to Youth, The Arts, National Trends and Services, International Trends and Services and Health and Human Services.

 The Links, Incorporated is built on the tenants of Service and Friendship and our organization contributes more than 1 million hours of community service annually.

 We invite you to browse our website, follow us on social media, and look for opportunities to participate in our community events this year.